-Occurrence Probable Causes Suggested Solutions POWER JUMPS OR DRIFTS DURING OPERATION nerator should generally be stable within about +/- ange during processing.
-Predictable and normal be due to the following: lease in pressure in the reactor chamber or a deeper assed liquid. lease in viscosity of the processed liquid or to the lease in temperature or a decrease in viscosity of the lease in temperature or a decrease in viscosity of the EQUIPMENT MALFUNCTIONS; LEAKS OR CABLE FRAYING OBSERVED Manufacturer's error Careless treatment of equipment Electric short Contact ISM RAPID HEATING OF THE TRANSDUCER AT THE HORN JUNCTION Ultrasonic stack has been assembled improperly or has been damaged.
+Occurrence Probable Causes Suggested Solutions POWER JUMPS OR DRIFTS DURING OPERATION The power reading on the display of the generator should generally be stable within about +/- 100 W, unless the operating parameters change during processing.
+Predictable and normal power changes are relatively slow and can be due to the following: An increase in power due to an increase in pressure in the reactor chamber or a deeper insertion of the horn into the processed liquid.
+An increase in power due to an increase in viscosity of the processed liquid or to the degassing of the processed liquid.
+A decrease in power due to an increase in temperature or a decrease in viscosity of the processed liquid.
+A decrease in power due to foam generation in the processed liquid.
+EQUIPMENT MALFUNCTIONS; LEAKS OR CABLE FRAYING OBSERVED Manufacturer's error Careless treatment of equipment Electric short Contact ISM RAPID HEATING OF THE TRANSDUCER AT THE HORN JUNCTION Ultrasonic stack has been assembled improperly or has been damaged.
 Disassemble and reassemble your ultrasonic stack (see pages 23 and 24).
 Make sure that there is a Mylar washer (one) between the horn and transducer and that they have been properly coupled with the provided spanner wrenches.
 If the error persists, contact ISM.

-^{}Due to the high-frequency vibrations present during sonication, the transducer/horn junction may feel hot (and likely painful) to touch when ultrasound is on.
+\\Due to the high-frequency vibrations present during sonication, the transducer/horn junction may feel hot (and likely painful) to touch when ultrasound is on.
 This may be mistaken for "overheating".
 To correctly judge whether the junction is overheating, initiate ultrasound for 15 seconds, stop the ultrasonic output, and only then feel the junction.